 FRAGRANT FLOWERS AND BRILLIANT FALL FOLIAGE

 There’s so much to love about this winter-blooming plant.
-Most species grow to 15 to 25 feet tall; the perfect size for a garden corner.
-Some varieties have a loose, vase-like form while others are rounded and compact.
-And in the fall, the shrubs’ smooth, oval leaves turn brilliant shades of red or yellow.
+Some species are loose and vase-like, while others are rounded and compact.
+Most varieties grow to just 15 to 25 feet tall.
+And in the fall, all of them turn brilliant shades of red or yellow.

 THE BEST VARIETIES FOR YOUR GARDEN